arobson/consequent/README.md

 	} );
 ```

-## API
+# API

-### apply( actor, events )
+## `apply( actor, events )`

-Applies a series of events to an actor instance.
+Applies a series of events to an actor instance in order.
 The promise returned will resolve to a new instance of the actor that is the result of applying ordered events against the actor's initial state or reject with an error.

-### fetch( actorType, actorId )
+## `fetch( actorType, actorId )`

 Get the actor's current state by finding the latests snapshot and applying events since that snapshot was taken.
 The promise returned will either resolve to the actor or reject with an error.

+## `fetchAll( options )`

+Works like fetch but for multiple actors where options provides key values pairs that specify the type-id or type-ids to fetch.
+The result is a key value hash itself where the key is the actor type and the values are one or more actors corresponding to id(s) and order they were provided.

-### getActorStream( actorType, options )
+## `getActorStream( actorType, actorId, options )`

 Returns an event emitter that emits ordered events for actor instances for every event that has occurred since the start specified by the event Id or date.
 The event types allows you to limit which events result in a snapshot that emits a model to the stream.
 It does not reduce the number of events loaded.
-This is because, in most cases, omitting the total set of events from the model would cause it to provide incorrect results.
+This is because, in most cases, omitting the total set of events from the model would cause it to provide incomplete results.

 __options__
 ```javascript